Frequently asked Questions and Answers :

 All lanterns - regardless of manufacturer - are still bound by the same laws of physics.
 The actual performance of any Marine lantern will be determined by the following main factors : location, colour and flash character.
 For example, using our M650H with a Special Mark flash setting in White will deliver visible light over 4.2 NMs, but in Blue will only achieve visible light to 2.7 NMs, all other factors being the same.

 So this is why it is important to confirm the actual performance of any lantern with the manufacturer before installing it.
 Most reputable manufacturers offer some type of program that will enable you to calculate the performance of the product that you are considering for SC lanterns at least.
-See Carmanah's Online Lantern Performance Calculator and lantern selector here https://tools.carmanah.com/src.web/Location.htm?ld=&lg=&ad=&tool=m
+See Sabik Marine's Online Lantern Performance Calculator and lantern selector here

-Note: For Non Self Contained lanterns, please contact us to confirm for you ( this is also the same for other manufacturers )
+Note: For Non Self Contained lanterns, please contact us to confirm for you the performance and other data.

 4. Why do you offer more than one lantern that offers the same performance range ?